uvarc/rc-website/content/userinfo/hpc/software/alphafold.md

 {{< pull-code file="/static/scripts/alphafold3.slurm" lang="no-highlight" >}}

+If you put the model parameters in a different location, change the value of `--model_dir`.
 To see the complete list of flags run:
 ```
 python $EBROOTALPHAFOLD/app/alphafold/run_alphafold.py --help
 ```